section-engineering-education/engineering-education/articles/animation-counter-javascript/index.md

 JavaScript has helper methods which when artistically manipulated can help us achieve that in a very easy way.
 Of course, we can do this in a few statements using a framework or library, but it's better to create one for ourselves from scratch and understand the underlying code.
 It also gives us an upper hand in customizing the code and adding more functionalities ourselves.

 ### Overview
-We only need to use a few JavaScript helper methods and set the duration in which we will use it in animating.</br>
-The JavaScript methods used are:<br>
+We only need to use a few JavaScript helper methods and set the duration for the animation.
+The JavaScript methods used are:

 - **Math.min()**
 - **Math.floor()**
 - **window.requestAnimationFrame()**
 - **window.cancelAnimationFrame()**

-We will discuss the functions as we move on in case they look incomprehensible.</br>
+We will discuss the functions as we move on (in case they look incomprehensible).

 We are going to create one as illustrated below:

 ![Illustration](/engineering-education/animation-counter-javascript/illustration.gif)